 - What support options exist?
 Chat, access to a knowledge-base, or toll-free contacts?

 - Are costs and timelines clearly defined to the extent practicable?

 While these descriptions vary, the overall goal remains to find ways to help the customer function more efficiently.
 Each product reviewed has similarities and differences.
 Terminology is a large issue in evaluating the options.
 Through our research, we have attempted to take the terminology and clarify those items that are the same and those that are different.
-Although imperfect, this chart this chart provides at least a starting point.
+Although imperfect, this chart provides your nonprofit with at least a starting point.